 Property investment takes a lot of hard work.
-Searching out the right properties is just the first step.
+Searching out suitable properties is just the first step.
 Purchasing, remodeling, flipping, and rental are all a part of the game.
-How much money you make, and what you decide to do with each property will determine how successful you are.
+How much money you make and what you decide to do with each property will determine how successful you are.

-As with many other businesses, it is not as much what you know as who you know as well.
+As with many other businesses, it is not as much what you know as who you know.
 If you are going to build your property investment business, you are going to need to grow your network.
-There are a number of ways you can do so to ensure that you have the right connections in the right places.
+You can do so in several ways to ensure that you have the right connections in the right places.

 One way you can do this is by starting a blog.
-Having your own website and blog can showcase your skills, and have people coming to you instead of you going to them.
-It can also be a great way to both build and inform your network.
+Your website and blog can showcase your skills and have people coming instead of you going to them.
+It can also be a great way to build and inform your network.

 It may seem like a blog is a lot of work.
-You have to choose the right domain name, one that is relevant and memorable.
+You have to choose the right domain name that is relevant and memorable.
 You then have to choose hosting, a platform, and a theme.
-How do all of these things work together, and how do you use a blog to build your property investment business?
+How do all these things work together, and how do you use a blog to build your property investment business?
 Here are a few tips for you.

 Know Your Audience

 Who do you want to read your blog?
-To have a successful property investment business, you need to have a network of a variety of people, which means you may be targeting a number or audiences.
+To have a successful property investment business, you need to have a network of various people, which means you may target several audiences.

-- Property Sellers: You may want to target those selling property, so they will contact you about buying what they have to offer.
+You may want to target those selling property, so they will contact you about buying what they offer.

-- Property Buyers: If you are flipping properties, you will want to reach buyers as well, those who are looking for the type of property you are selling.
+If you are flipping properties, you will also want to reach buyers, those looking for the type of property you are selling.

-- Other Property Investors: Connecting with others who share both your profession and your passion for it will reap you amazing resources.
+Connecting with others who share your profession and passion will reap excellent resources.

-Whatever your audience or audiences, knowing who you are trying to reach and why wil shape how you develop your website and your internet presence.
+Whatever your audience or audiences, knowing who you are trying to reach and why will shape how you develop your website and your internet presence.

 Create the Right Kind of Content

 What is the right kind of content for you?
 It is the kind of content that will reach and resonate with your audience.
-This can mean everything from useful and instructional blog posts to photo before and after content and even videos.
+This can mean everything from helpful and instructional blog posts to the photo before and after content and even videos.

-The key is to remember that there are really only four types of internet users: there are streakers, strollers, studiers, and researchers.
+The key is to remember that there are only four types of internet users: streakers, strollers, studiers, and researchers.

-- Streakers: These readers are looking for quick answers.
-What are you buying, selling, or what quick question are they looking for an answer to.
+These readers are looking for quick answers.
+What are you buying and selling, or what quick question are they looking for a solution?
 Short blog posts and videos work best for them, along with FAQ pages.

-- Strollers: Strollers spend a little more time on your site.
+Strollers spend a little more time on your site.
 They tend to skim posts and look at headings to see if they are interested in reading more.
-Medium length blog posts tend to appeal most to them, and they are the most common type of internet user.
+Medium-length blog posts tend to appeal most to them and are the most common type of internet user.

-- Studiers: These website visitors are looking for more in-depth information and are actually studying a particular topic.
+These website visitors seek more in-depth information and study a particular topic.
 They tend to share what they find with their friends.
-Long form blog posts, in depth tutorials, and step by step instructions work best for them.
+Long-form blog posts, in-depth tutorials, and step-by-step instructions work best for them.

-- Researchers: With an academic interest in the topic, researchers are the ones looking for white papers, case studies, and other in depth information.
+With an academic interest in the topic, researchers seek white papers, case studies, and other in-depth information.
 They often share with their peers.
-This is the rarest type of internet users, but often the most dedicated customer in the long run.
+This is the rarest type of internet user but usually the most dedicated customer in the long run.